cdapio/cdap/cdap-docs/introduction/source/index.rst

 Building Real World Applications
 ================================
 - Build Data Applications using simple-to-use CDAP APIs
-- Compose complex applications consisting of workflow, MapReduce, real time DAGs (Tigon) and services
+- Compose complex applications consisting of workflow, MapReduce, real-time DAGs (Tigon) and services
 - Build using a collection of pre-defined data pattern libraries
 - Deploy and manage complex data applications such as Web Applications

 **Let's see how we would build a real-world application using CDAP:**

 - *Wise App* performs Web analytics on access logs
-- *WiseFlow* parses and computes pageview count per IP in real time
+- *WiseFlow* parses and computes pageview count per IP in real-time
 - A MapReduce computes bounce counts: percentage of pages that *don’t* go to another page before exiting
 - Service to expose the data
 - Unified platform for different processing paradigms